 - Deploying Group Policies to allow users access to applications with specific privileges

-- Creating rules blocking / blacklisting unapproved applications that traditional whitelist / blacklist vendors would not address
+- Creating rules blocking / block listing unapproved applications that traditional allow list / block list vendors would not address

 - Auditing Active Directory changes and the ability to understand Who, What, and When AD changes were made.